sobolevkir/HotelsDemoApp/README.md

 # HotelsDemoApp
 This is a learning project that demonstrates a way to integrate a fragment in an application that uses Jetpack Compose.
+Android 8.0 (SDK 26+) support.

 ## Stack
 - Clean Architecture